anshulgera/Khabar/README.md

 # Khabar
-This is an android application which fetches RSS feed from the Hindustan Times and TheNewYorkTimes and displays the news items in the RecyclerView.
+An android application that fetches RSS feed from HindustanTimes and TheNewYorkTimes and displays the news items in the recyclerView.